Briggs (rapper)

-Adam Briggs (born 28 August 1986), who performs as Briggs and self-describes as Senator Briggs (although not a member of the Australian Senate), is an Indigenous Australian rapper, record label owner, comedy writer, actor, and author.
-Briggs became well known as a "solo rapper", signing with Golden Era Records in 2009, before co-founding the hip hop duo A.B.
-Original in 2016.
+Adam Briggs (born 28 August 1986), known professionally by the mononym Briggs, is an Aboriginal Australian (Yorta Yorta) rapper, record label owner, comedy writer, actor, and author.
+Briggs became well known as a solo artist, signing with Golden Era Records in 2009, before co-founding the hip hop duo A.B.
+Original in 2016 with Trials from the Funkoars.
+In 2025, Briggs debuted a new hardcore punk project, Big Noter.

-As a solo artist, Briggs has released one EP, Homemade Bombs in 2009, and two albums, 2010's The Blacklist and 2014's Sheplife.
-He has also made appearances on songs with Hilltop Hoods, the Funkoars, Drapht and The Last Kinection.
-In the live arena, he has supported international artists such as Ice Cube, KRS-One, Necro, Ghostface Killah, Dilated Peoples, M.O.P., and Pharoahe Monch.
+As a solo artist, Briggs has released one EP, Homemade Bombs in 2009, and two albums: 2010's The Blacklist and 2014's Sheplife.
+He has made appearances on songs with Hilltop Hoods, the Funkoars, Drapht, and The Last Kinection, as well as supporting a number of international artists.
 In 2015, Briggs founded his own record label, Bad Apples Music, which has signed several Indigenous hip-hop artists and houses A.B.
-Original, a joint project with Trials from the Funkoars.
+Original.

 Extending his career beyond music, Briggs has appeared in several television series on ABC: as a writer and actor for the second season of the sketch comedy Black Comedy in 2016; playing the role of Maliyan in the drama series Cleverman in the same year; and becoming a regular cast member on news satire program The Weekly with Charlie Pickering in 2017.
-He is also a writer on the Netflix animated sitcom Disenchantment.

-Early life
+Early life and education

+Briggs was born on 28 August 1986 and grew up with his family in Shepparton, a city in rural Victoria, Australia.

-Briggs is an Aboriginal Australian of the Yorta Yorta people and the tribe name is tattooed on his forearms.
+He is an Aboriginal Australian of the Yorta Yorta people and the tribe name is tattooed on his forearms.
 His father was from Cummeragunja.
 He has stated in an interview with G&T magazine that the tattoo's purpose is "so every time I rock the mic people know that I am representing."

-Briggs grew up with his family in Shepparton, a city in rural Victoria, Australia.

 Briggs was a student at Shepparton High School and Wanganui Park Secondary College, where he briefly played guitar in a punk band prior to his involvement with hip hop.
 He also worked as a security guard at Shepparton's Yahoo Bar venue.
 Briggs explained in a December 2013 interview that making a name for himself in Shepparton, for a range of reasons, was not difficult and the area was actually a reminder of the larger experience that was open to him and the diligence required to become involved with a music scene that was more significant.